ursuscamp/nomen/docs/SPEC.md

 ### Transferring a name

-Transferring a name requires publishing a Bitcoin transaction with two `OP_RETURN` outputs.
+Transferring a name requires publishing two Bitcoin transactions with an `OP_RETURN` output in each.

 The first output should take this form: `OP_RETURN NOM 0x01 0x01 <NEW PUBLIC KEY> <NAME>`.
 It is similar to a create, but the key is the public key of the new owner.